 For all those insects that love catnip so much, no other creature loves it more than cats.
-This includes many species of cats, among them tigers, lions, lynxes, servals, cougars, and leopards as well as our domestic cats.
+Many species of cats - among them tigers, lions, lynxes, servals, cougars, and leopards as well as our domestic cats - enjoy catnip.

 Not every domestic house cat goes nuts for catnip either.
 A study from BMC Veterinary Research estimated that 33 percent of felines don't care for catnip.
 Why?
 Another study, published in a Canadian veterinary journal, answers that question.
 It cites research from 1962, in which 26 Siamese breeding cats in a colony were given catnip to see how or if they'd respond.

 More recent research from 2011 suggests there may be several genes at play.
-Both studies do agree that hereditary background will play a role in whether cats care for catnip.
-If you can trace your cat’s lineage and find that their parents didn’t like catnip, then chances are your cat won’t either.
+Both studies do agree that genetic background will play a role in whether cats care for catnip.
+If you can trace your cat's lineage and find that their parents didn't like catnip, then chances are your cat won't either.

 The genetic tendency also affects a cat’s sensitivity for Tartarian honeysuckle wood (Lonicera tatarica), silver vine (Actinidia polygama), and valerian root (Valeriana officinalis), all of which have similar properties to catnip.

 Why Does Catnip Not Affect Kittens?